-Where a need for early help is identified, the school will allow access for Children's Social Care (CSC) from the host Local Authority (LA) and, where appropriate, a placing LA, for that LA to conduct (or consider whether to conduct) a section 17 or 47 assessment.
+Where a need for early help is identified, the school will allow access for CSC from the host LA and, where appropriate, a placing LA, for that LA to conduct (or consider whether to conduct) a section 17 or 47 assessment.

-Red Marsh School also recognises the particular importance of inter-agency working in identifying and preventing Child Sexual Exploitation (CSE) and Child Criminal Exploitation (CCE).
+Red Marsh School also recognises the particular importance of inter-agency working in identifying and preventing CSE and CCE.